One unit of credit equals four semester hours.

 Wet chemical and classical instrumental methods (electrochemical and spectrophotometric), sampling and separation techniques and data evaluation methods are presented.
 Includes laboratory.
-Prerequisites: CHM 212 and MTH 132 or higher.
+Prerequisites: CHM 212 or CHM 220 and MTH 132 or higher.
 Spring Term.

 CHM 311 Organic Chemistry I

 Emphasizes the fundamental principles necessary for understanding synthetic applications.
 The basic functional groups are discussed with respect to bonding, properties, preparations and reactions.
 Reaction mechanisms are studied and applied to specific cases.
 Stereochemistry is studied.
-Includes laboratory.
-Prerequisite: CHM 212 or equivalent.
+Prerequisites: CHM 212 or equivalent, concurrent registration in CHM 311L.
 Fall Term, Summer Term.

 CHM 312 Organic Chemistry II

 A continuation of functional group study with emphasis on synthetic applications.
 Methods of structure proof (IR, UV, NMR, mass spectroscopy).
-Includes laboratory with emphasis on synthetic and physical organic experiments.
-Prerequisite: CHM 311.
+Prerequisites: CHM 311, concurrent registration in CHM 312L with emphasis on synthetic and physical organic experiments.
 Spring Term, Summer Term.

 CHM 313 Polymer Chemistry